Fuel Management Systems: A Cost-Effective Solution to Fuel Savings and Theft Prevention

 Here’s how it works:

-- The fuel level sensors and the smart fuel caps are then connected to the tracking device and the alarm module inside the cabin.
+4. The fuel level sensors are then connected to the tracking device and the alarm module inside the cabin.

-- Once the truck has stopped and the fuel level has stabilised, the Mapon Expert detects fuel levels in both tanks and begins to process this data according to a special algorithm that will show whether fuel has gone missing since the opening of the tank.
+5. Once the truck has stopped and the fuel level has stabilised, the Mapon Expert detects fuel levels in both tanks and begins to process this data according to a special algorithm that will show whether fuel has gone missing since the truck has stopped.